Boumlik-Brahim/CPP-POOL/Module_07/README.md

     -   Class Templates:

 like function templates, class templates are useful when a class defines something that is independent of the data type.
 Can be useful for classes like LinkedList, BinaryTree, Stack, Queue, Array, etc.

+Because a template can be used (thus compiled) from anywhere in code, the compiler needs access to its definition from anywhere.
+This is why template definitions are typically implemented in header files

+When using class templates, you pass the unspecified types as template arguments.
+The class template is then compiled (and instantiated) for those types.

+With class templates, only the methods that are called are actually instantiated (second pass compilation).